uqlibrary/technology-training/Python/pandas/pandas.md

 We use a condition that will be checked against each row, and only the row that contains the maximum value will be returned.

-What is this "OWID_WRL" country?
-It is the whole world.
+The maximum co2 value is associated with the whole world.
 Many datasets have aggregate regions on top of single countries, which is something to keep in mind!

-We can also find out that many rows do not have an ISO code at all, by using Spyder's data explorer, or by using two methods stringed together:
+Here, we see that this entry has no ISO code (given as `nan`, *not a number*).
+We can find out how many rows do not have an ISO code at all by using Spyder's data explorer or by using two methods stringed together:

 ``` python
 df.iso_code.isna().sum()